Eighteen architectures, one pack format.

 uc verify ./qwen3-1.7b-uc

-uc verify walks every layer, sha256-checks the pack, reconstructs the quantized Linears, and confirms shape integrity.
+uc verify walks every layer, sha256-checks the pack, and confirms the declared layer count and per-file integrity.
 On a passing artifact it prints VERIFY: PASS.